How to write SEO page titles that boost your Google rank, traffic + sales

 What’s super-fascinating (unless you happen to be 99.9% of my friends and family), is how this new approach to mobile scanning impacts the way we read search results on desktops and laptops.

-The heatmap examples below show that we now focus on less words in more titles, and spend half the time scanning the page.
+The heatmap examples below are from tracking studies by Mediative, done a decade apart.
+They show that we now focus on less words in more titles, and spend 50% less time scanning the page.

 From this information, we can conclude that:

 - humans are becoming sloth-lazy.

 - if you want to capture attention on any device, place your keywords towards the front.

 Keywords first may also help lift your rank

 Ranking depends on the SEO strength of an entire page and website.

 Saying that, I’ve seen many cases where moving a keyword from the back of a title to the beginning has paid off with a ranking boost.

 You can see the power of titles with front-loaded keywords in this search for ‘calcium supplements risks’.
 The top answers all put the topic at the front of the title.

 A result further down had ‘calcium supplements’ in the middle of the title and contained too many words.
 As a result, ‘risks’ (an important word) was cut off.